Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Implementation Details

 \subsection{Sampling Techniques.}

-\begin{itemize} \item \textbf{Top-p sampling.} For each action that is sampled to be unmasked, we select the smallest set of actions whose cumulative probability computed from $f_\theta$ excees $P=0.98$.
-Then we re-normalize the distribution including only these actions and sample from this re-normalized distribution. \item \textbf{Re-masking.} Using the same techniques in~\cite{wang2025remasking}, we don't need to change the ELBO~\Cref{eq:elbo} as well as the FKL policy loss~\Cref{eq:fkl_loss}.
-We only need to change \end{itemize}
+\begin{itemize} \item \textbf{Top-p sampling.} For each action that is sampled to be unmasked, we select the smallest set of actions whose cumulative probability computed from $f_\theta$ exceeds $P=0.98$.
+Then we re-normalize the distribution including only these actions and sample from this re-normalized distribution. \item \textbf{Re-masking.} Using the same techniques as~\cite{wang2025remasking}, we do not need to change the ELBO~\Cref{eq:elbo} or the FKL policy loss~\Cref{eq:fkl_loss}.
+We only need to change the inference-time sampling procedure. \end{itemize}